rubber-duckie-au/dupmn/README.md

 # <a name ="considerations"></a> Considerations

-A VPS doesn't have unlimited resources, creating too many instances may cause Out-Of-Memory error since MNs are a bit "RAM hungry" (can be partially fixed with [`dupmn swapfile`](https://github.com/neo3587/dupmn/wiki/Commands#swapfile) command), there's also a limited hard-disk space and the blockchain increases in size everyday (so be sure to have a lot of free hard disk space, can be checked with `df -h`), and VPS providers usually puts a limit on monthly network bandwith (so running too many instances may get you to that limit).
+A VPS doesn't have unlimited resources, creating too many instances may cause Out-Of-Memory error since MNs are a bit "RAM hungry" (can be partially fixed with [`dupmn swapfile`](https://github.com/rubber-duckie-au/dupmn/wiki/Commands#swapfile) command), there's also a limited hard-disk space and the blockchain increases in size everyday (so be sure to have a lot of free hard disk space, can be checked with `df -h`), and VPS providers usually puts a limit on monthly network bandwith (so running too many instances may get you to that limit).

 # <a name ="additional"></a> Additional

 ```
+Rubber-Duckie (Updated and stripped for XDN use):
 BTC Donations:   1EBLFpnrfXKPdYndiUK86YuZWuQvAZqr1Y
 ETH Donations:   0xC85C86F34eA252DC4Adc510999f646cF74822EEE
 XDN Donations:   dN4BYnVE8dBxRUbuBaLzguYdy3AjbmowsE

+neo3587 (Original Creator):
+BTC Donations:   3F6J19DmD5jowwwQbE9zxXoguGPVR716a7
+ETH Donations:   0x7F9D6d654aEb3375A2974294a0911223d5d1DA52
+LTC Donations:   MToq5nZkGh9TWpfQAEjue8ERFcaz6GFB57
+DOGE Donations:  DK19TK7gex1j5gfJ5bebXcnCmwUjbhMHST
+MCPC Donations:  MCwe8WxWNmcZL1CpdpG3yuudGYVphmTSLE
 ```